roylines/gits/README.md

 Instead of calling 'git' to commit to a repository use 'gits' instead.
 It takes all the same command line arguments as git.

 To find all options use:

 	gits --help

 The first time you use gits it will prompt for git usernames and emails for the pair of developers.
 This is stored in ~/.gits and this file can safely removed to reset pairing.

-Although you only need to use gits when committing to repositories, you can use it instead of git for all operations if you would like
+Although you only need to use gits when committing to repositories, you can use it instead of git for all operations if you prefer.

 ## Installation
 ### Manual Installation
-	sudo wget https://raw.github.com/roylines/gits/master/gits.sh -O /usr/local/bin/gits
+	$ sudo wget https://raw.github.com/roylines/gits/master/gits.sh -O /usr/local/bin/gits
-	sudo chmod ugo+x /usr/local/bin/gits
+	$ sudo chmod ugo+x /usr/local/bin/gits
-	gits
+	$ gits